himanshumehta1114/vscode-js-playground/docs/plan.md

 ### Run

-1. Create Scurry
+1. Create Playground

-- Run command to create Scurry and set name. ✔️
+- Run command to create Playground and set name. ✔️
 - Create project with provided name in `scurriesLocation`

 Contents of project: